Fantasporto 2018: 38 years putting Porto on the horror film festivals map

 If you are not seeing the connection between tourism and culture yet, you’re not paying attention.

 I’ve hopped on a train from Lisbon every year since 2015 and will continue to do so (unless pressing life events get in the way).
-On average, I’ve stayed for three days and two nights, usually in the last weekend of the festival, staying in local hotels, eating at local restaurants, and writing about the city outside the event.
+On average, I’ve stayed for three days and two nights, usually on the last weekend of the festival, staying in local hotels, eating at local restaurants, and writing about the city outside the event.

 Embrace the niche instead of trying to fit the image of a mass tourism destination.
-Fantasporto is a festival of loyal fans to a specific genre, you can never sell it as a festival for everyone.
+Fantasporto is a festival of loyal fans to a specific genre.
+You can never sell it as a festival for everyone.
 And that is fine.
 Admit it, commit to it, and sell that image.
 Trying to push it to become a generic festival is as silly as a meat-only restaurant trying to create a vegetarian dish.
 It’s simply not the same target.

 I was told about the festival by other filmmakers.
 I did some research and it was known as one of the top genre film festivals in the world. (…) I have known about the festival for years. (…) I believe I was at the Cannes film festival at the time when I first heard about Fantasporto.